JosephEoff/josepheoff.github.io/_posts/2020-02-08-howtosolder-7solderwire.md

 It works like this:

+1. Review the [get started page](howtosolder-5getstarted) and the [first steps](howtosolder-6firststep) - brace yourself properly, and keep the tip clean and protected.
-1. Tin the bare ends of the wires.
+2. Tin the bare ends of the wires.
-2. Arrange the wires close together.
+3. Arrange the wires close together.
-3. Join the wires with more solder.
+4. Join the wires with more solder.

 It looks like this: